-Manufacturers are required to collect and track payment, transfer and ownership information as of Aug.
-1, 2013.
+Manufacturers are required to collect and track payment, transfer and ownership information.
 Manufacturers will submit the reports on an annual basis.
 In addition, manufacturers and group purchasing organizations (GPOs) must report certain ownership interests held by physicians and their immediate family members.

 The majority of the information contained in the reports will be available on a public, searchable website.
 Physicians have the right to review their reports and challenge reports that are false, inaccurate or misleading.
 Read below for additional information or download a PDF of the full Sunshine Act toolkit that is printer-friendly.

 Ensure that all financial and conflict-of-interest disclosures required by your employer or other entities that provide you funding (or that you advise) are current and updated regularly.
 Review and update these disclosures several times each year.
 Those entities requiring financial or conflict-of-interest disclosures may compare information posted on the public website to disclosures you have made.

 Update your info